-To start saving into BRASS or AVC Extra, you'll need to speak to your employer.
-In the meantime, see the Guide to BRASS and the Guide to AVC Extra in the Read as you Need guides on the website.
+To start saving into AVC Extra, you'll need to speak to your employer.
+In the meantime, see the Guide to AVC Extra in the Read as you Need guides on the website.

-To find out more about investments and making investment choices, take a look at the My fund choices page of this website.
+To find out more about investments and making investment choices, take a look at the AVC Extra - My fund choices page of this website.